Idea Validation Idea Validation

 Validation in Practice

 Running a structured validation does not require a week of primary research.
-The PRISM Pulse delivers a five-question micro-verdict in 15 minutes.
+The Pulse delivers a five-question micro-verdict in 15 minutes.
 That is enough to surface whether a fatal flaw exists at the structural level before you invest in deeper work.

 The common failure mode is spending weeks on secondary market research (lens 2) while ignoring the kill criterion entirely.
 TAM analysis is satisfying; it produces big numbers that feel like progress.
 Confronting whether your CAC model is defensible at the channel you can actually afford is uncomfortable and essential.